-Gravity Workshop led by Don Scholl and Jeff Wetherhold Participants built lots of cool gadgets including a projectile launcher.
+nus College) Gravity Workshop led by Don Scholl and Jeff Wetherhold Participants built lots of cool gadgets including a projectile launcher.
 Modeling Workshop led by Doug Vallette and Jess Dykes Doug and Jess took us through the paradigm of modeling using specific examples from kinematics.
 They are offering a follow up three-week course in Modeling Physics and Chemistry at Ridley HS this summer.

+Bill Berner (U. Penn) was presented a special award and gift for all the years of interesting demo presentations, including his annual and now famous Christmas show for high school students.
 College topics: open discussion led by Paul Angiolillo The day ended well with all of us realizing that there is much to engage us in our profession as teachers.
 Teachers teaching teachers about teaching is cool.
 We also agreed to form some Standing Committees to help run the organization: